forlilab/Ringtail/docs/source/cmdline.rst

     "vdw_interactions","Filter for van der Waals interaction with given receptor information. [note]_ ",None "hb_interactions","Filter with hydrogen bonding interaction with given information.
 Does not distinguish between donating or accepting. [note]_ ",None
-    "reactive_interactions","Filter for reation with residue containing specified information. [note]_ ",None "interactions_count","Filter for poses with at least this many hydrogen bonds.
+    "reactive_interactions","Filter for reation with residue containing specified information. [note]_ ",None "hb_count","Filter for poses with at least this many hydrogen bonds.
 Does not distinguish between donating and accepting. [note]_ ",None
     "react_any","Filter for poses with reaction with any residue. [note]_ ",FALSE "max_miss","Will filter given interaction filters excluding up to max_miss interactions.
 Will log and output union of combinations unless used with `enumerate_interaction_combs`.
 See section for reference. [note]_", 0